-The following documents will be required during admission for non international students:
+The following documents will be required during admission for non-international students:

-- A fully completed online Application for Admission form with a non-refundable application fee (online payment), - A true copy of the certified Bachelor and Master Degree Certificate and Transcripts (attested by the MOHESR for graduates from universities in the UAE). - c.
-Passport-sized photographs, - d.
-A copy of a valid passport and residency visa (if applicable). - e.
+- A fully completed online Application for Admission form with a non-refundable application fee (online payment), - A true copy of the certified Bachelor and Master Degree Certificate and Transcripts (attested by the MOHESR for graduates from universities in the UAE), - c.
+Passport-sized photographs; (to be uploaded in the online application - d.
+A copy of a valid passport and residency visa (if applicable), - e.
 Copy of the UAE National Identity Card, - f.
 Evidence of relevant work experience, - g.
-An application letter of 500-1000 words in length, - h.
-Official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years, - i.
+An application letter of 500-1000 words in length, - Official score report of international TOEFL (IBT) 79 or the ITP 550 (taken at ADUKG or Amideast) or the Academic IELTS 6.0 taken within the last 2 years, EMSAT min. score of 1400, - i.
 Copy of the latest C.V., - j.
 A true copy of an Equivalency letter from the Ministry of Higher Education and Scientific Research for applicants graduating from universities outside the UAE in addition to a true copy of the certified Bachelor and Master Degree Certificates and Transcripts. - k.
 Three professional recommendation letters.